P35.014: High Temperature Operation of Overhead Lines

 Research Value

-Through emperical studies, collecting utility experiences, and developing models, research in high-temperature operation of overhead lines can lead to a:
+Through empirical studies, collecting utility experiences, and developing models research in high temperature operation of overhead lines can lead to a:

-- Increase in safety and reliability by utilizing mature models to determine the effects of increasing current on the existing system
+- Increased safety and reliability by utilizing mature models to determine the effects of increasing current on the existing system

 - Reduction in operational cost by understanding where limiting conditions may be located to prioritize inspection and remediation solutions